Turkey coup plots: Major suspects

 General Ismail Pekin

-He was arrested on March 2011 for alleged involvement in the Ergenekon plot, said to be acting as its media wing, and has been on trial since November.
+He was arrested on March 2011 for alleged involvement in the Ergenekon plot, said to be acting as its media wing.
 He and 12 fellow journalists argue that they are being targeted for the content of their articles and that incriminating files found on their hard drives were placed by hackers.

 A journalist who wrote a book about the Ergenekon group, and who is known for reporting on human rights abuses and on what he describes as illegal Islamist networks operating within the Turkish state.
 Arrested in March 2011 with Nedim Sener.